fanduel-oss/refract/CONTRIBUTING.md

 After you have submitted your pull request, we'll try to get back to you as soon as possible.
 We may suggest some changes or improvements.

-Refract provides multiple packages to provide first-class support for multiple reactive programming libraries.
-As a result:
+Refract provides multiple packages to provide first-class support for multiple reactive programming libraries and component libraries.
+We use a monorepo for all packages but we don't follow a traditional approach usually found with Lerna or Bolt: instead we treat packages as a build target.

-*   Unless your change is small, please first submit a PR containing changes to the `base` version only.
-*   Once the feature (and any potential API change) has been reviewed, the final step is to implement the same changes in the `packages`.

-    *   Please use `yarn copy` (or `npm run copy`) to automatically copy your changes to the packages, instead of doing so manually.
-    *   Remember to verify that the automated changes are correct before pushing!
+*   After cloning, the repo should initialise itself after you've installed dependencies.
+*   You'll find all editable code in the `base` directory.
+*   Tests run against packages (files are copied across before tests run).
+But you can manually copy them by running `yarn copy` (or `npm run copy`).

 ### Documentation